St. Carlo Acutis

 For many years, the town of Genazzano dedicated its tithes to the construction of the beautiful basilica, Santa Maria Maggiore, in Rome.
 In return, a church was built in Genazzano, and the Augustinian friars took charge of the church in 1356.
 Many pilgrims flocked to the church to pray to Mary.

-The image of Our Lady of Good Counsel, to the left, purportedly appeared miraculously on the wall of the church when it had fallen into disrepair.
+The image of Our Lady of Good Counsel, shown here, purportedly appeared miraculously on the wall of the church when it had fallen into disrepair.

 Art experts say that the image is from the early fifteenth century, the only surviving portion of a much larger fresco that had covered the church walls.